-A variety of reasons can result in an investigation by the Medical Board of California.
+A variety of situations can result in an investigation by the Medical Board of California.
 Most of the time, the physician under investigation will be cleared of any wrongdoing and/or misconduct.
-Based on my professional experience in representing California physicians under investigation by the Medical Board, here is my list of what NOT TO DO if you are being investigated:
+Based on my professional experience in representing California physicians under investigation by the medical board, here is my list of what NOT TO DO if you are being investigated:

-3: Do NOT assume that your innocence will be acknowledged.
-Never assume that the complaint lacks merit, the accuser is not believable, and that as soon as you explain to the Board, the matter will be dismissed or forgotten.
-The Board has a very complex and detailed protocol to follow in order to fulfill their mandate to protect the public.
+3: DO NOT presume that you will be recognized as innocent.
+Never assume that the complaint lacks merit, the accuser is not believable, or that as soon as you explain to the board, the matter will be dismissed or forgotten.
+The board has a very complex and detailed protocol to follow in order to fulfill their mandate to protect the public.

-5: Do NOT turn any documents or records over to the Board without speaking to an attorney first.
-Do not sign any authorizations for release of personal records or information without speaking to an attorney first.
-The Board may have a right to obtain and review the case material related to an investigation but you should speak to an attorney so that your attorney can advise you about what to turn over to the Board.
-Indiscriminately turning records over to the board can result in additional or more serious charges than were originally intended.
+5: DO NOT surrender any materials to the medical board without speaking to an attorney first.
+Do not sign any authorizations for the release of personal records or information without speaking to an attorney first.
+The board may have a right to obtain and review the case material related to an investigation.
+Your attorney can advise you about what to turn over to the board.
+Providing documents and records to the board may lead to added charges or charges that are more severe than the initially-sought charges.